tyler-peirce/OceanOmics-draft-genomes/README.md

 the NCBI compile scripts will compile the results of the NCBI decontamination step, to be pushed into the sql database.

 The filtered fasta file will have an *.fa extension and is to be used in the next decontamination process.

+**2. NCBI Adaptor contamination removal**
+This tool searches the *.fa decontaminated genome for any adaptor and vector contaminaion.
+There are 2 main scripts for this tool.
+    1. find-adaptors.sh, which can be used with farm_find-adaptor-contam.sh.
+This script will search the genome for adaptor contamination and produce a adaptor-report.txt file to be used to clean the genome of adaptor contamination.
+The script check-adaptor-report-exists.sh can be run to check if this process     has been successful before moving onto the next step.
+    2. filter-adaptors.sh, which can be used with farm_filter-adaptors.sh, will clean the adaptor contamination from the genome.
+Upon successful completion of         this step you will have a fasta file in the genomes dirctory called $assembly.rmadapt.fasta, which will be used in the next process.
+To ensure this has             compleated succesfuly the script check-rmadapt-exists.sh will search for the *.fasta file, check for contents and prints a .txt file with these results.

 **3. Tiara decontamination**